canva-public/dbt-column-lineage-extractor/readme.md

 # DBT Column Lineage Extractor

+# DISCLAIMER

+**WARNING:** This tool is currently in beta and has only been tested on a limited number of dbt projects using the `snowflake` dialect.
+It might not perform as expected in every situation.
+Please report any issues or suggestions in the [Repository](https://github.com/canva-public/dbt-column-lineage-extractor)

 ## Overview

 The DBT Column Lineage Extractor is a lightweight Python-based tool for extracting and analyzing data column lineage for dbt projects.
 This tool utilizes the [sqlglot](https://github.com/tobymao/sqlglot) library to parse and analyze SQL queries defined in your dbt models and maps their column lineage relationships.